SiitESTGL/API_Library/README.md

 # API_Library
-Library to interface with our API
+This is a library developed to interface with our API in our SIIT project.